jayceehex/vanilla-frontend-starter/README.md

 ---

-This is my personal starter for developing quick little front-end projects using HTML and CSS with minimal JS.
+This is my personal starter for quick and dirty HTML-and-CSS projects with minimal JS, such as splash screens or portfolio work.
+It incorporates my personal stylesheet, written in SCSS, ready for minimal tweaking and personalisation.

 ## Styles